Bubiyan Island

 Bubiyan Island (جزيرة بوبيان) is the largest island in the Kuwaiti coastal island chain situated in the north-western corner of the Persian Gulf, with an area of 863 km2.
 Bubiyan Island is part of the Shatt al-Arab delta.

 The Mubarak Al Kabeer Port is currently under construction on the island.
-As part of Mubarak Al Kabeer Port's development, there are plans for Bubiyan Island to contain power plants and substations.
+As part of the port's development, there are plans for Bubiyan Island to contain power plants and substations.
 A 5,000-megawatt power plant has already been built in the neighbouring Kuwaiti region of Subiya.

+Bubiyan is the largest of a group of eight islands situated just southwest of the mouth of the Shaṭṭ al-Arab, the river that divides Iraq and Iran.

 History

 Antiquity

 Bubiyan was formed by debris from the Tigris–Euphrates river.
 There is archaeological evidence of Sassanian (300–650 AD) to early Islamic (650–800 AD) periods of human presence on Bubiyan as evidenced by the recent discovery of torpedo-jar pottery sherds on several prominent beach ridges.

 Gulf War

 During the Gulf War of 1991, there was a big oil spill in the area; in addition to this, four spans of the bridge were destroyed; they were rebuilt in 1999.
 The island itself was converted to a military base in 1991.
-In November 1994, Iraq formally accepted the UN-demarcated border with Kuwait which had been spelled out in Security Council Resolutions 687 (1991), 773 (1992), and 833 (1993) which formally ended an earlier claim to Bubiyan Island.
-The Iranian mainland is also very close to the island.
+In November 1994, Iraq formally accepted the UN-demarcated border with Kuwait which had been spelled out in Security Council Resolutions 687 (1991), 773 (1992), and 833 (1993) which formally ended an earlier Iraqi claim to Bubiyan Island.